flame/blis/CONTRIBUTING.md

    * Be sure to include a **meaningful title**.
 Aim for a title that is neither overly general nor overly specific.
    * Putting some time into writing a **clear description** will help us understand your bug, how you found it, and the conditions under which you discovered it.
    * You are welcome to include the BLIS version number (e.g. 0.3.2-15) if you wish, but please supplement it with the **actual git commit number** corresponding to the code that exhibits your behavior (the first 7-8 hex digits is fine).
-   * Unless you are confident that it's not relevant, it's usually recommended that you tell us how you configured BLIS.
+   * Unless you are confident that it's not relevant, it's usually recommended that you **tell us how you configured BLIS** and **about your environment in general**.
 Your hardware microarchitecture, OS, compiler, `configure` options, configuration target are all good examples of things to you may wish to include.
-   * If your bug involves behavior observed after linking to BLIS and running an application, please provide a minimally illustrative **code sample** that developers can run to (hopefully) reproduce the error or other concerning behavior).
+   * If your bug involves behavior observed after linking to BLIS and running an application, please provide a minimally illustrative **code sample** that developers can run to (hopefully) reproduce the error or other concerning behavior.

 #### **Did you write a patch that fixes a bug?**